digital-blueprint/handbook/docs/relay/dev/sysreq_policy.md

 * All libraries and bundles should try to support the following systems:

-    * The latest Ubuntu release that
+    * The latest Ubuntu release
     * The latest Debian Stable release that is older then one year
     * The latest Ubuntu LTS release that is older then one year
     * The latest Red Hat/Red Hat like release that is older then one year